6 Reasons Your Plans to Move Abroad Might Not Work Out

 "I hope they're pulled down headfirst by their cosplay wigs."

 If you move there because you dream of working in anime, you'll find that young animators are currently getting paid a whopping average of $11,000 year to work in an industry that's rapidly dying.
 If you go outside in any non-urban area in Japan while being non-Asian, you're going to be openly pointed to, laughed at and honked at by passing cars as if to say, "You are a foreigner!
-Let me remind you of this!"
+Let me remind you of this!""I hope they're pulled down headfirst by their cosplay wigs."

 "It was adorable.
 He put cat ears on, brandished some chopsticks and started crying."